PlanktoScope/proposals/design/00290-metadata-reorganization.md

 - [`config.json`](https://github.com/PlanktoScope/PlanktoScope/tree/software/v2023.9.0-beta.1/software/node-red-dashboard/default-configs)
   - This file contains inputs entered by the user in the Node-RED dashboard to describe their sample and to configure image acquisition.
-  - Depending on the PlanktoScope hardware version selected by the user in the Node-RED dashboard, a `config.json` file for that version is copied from `/home/pi/PlanktoScope/software/node-red-dashboard/default-configs` to `/home/pi/PlanktoScope`
+  - Depending on the HAT type specified for the PlanktoScope distro setup scripts to create the PlanktoScope SD card image, a default `config.json` file for the latest hardware version of the HAT type (v2.1 for `adafruithat`, v2.6 for `pscopehat`) is copied from `/home/pi/PlanktoScope/software/node-red-dashboard/default-configs` to `/home/pi/PlanktoScope`.
+    This is done in order to set the `acq_instrument` field to a reasonable default value, as a workaround for the storage of that metadata field in `config.json` rather than `hardware.json`.
   - Here is an example of the contents of the `config.json` file:
     ```
     {